 - 1. the beginning of custody

 - 2. the end of custody

 - 3. the transfer of custody

+- 4. the receipt of custody from an unknown source

-- 4. the declared loss of an object
+- 5. the declared loss of an object

 The distinction between the legal responsibility for custody and the actual physical possession of the object should be expressed using the property P2 has type (is type of).
 A specific case of transfer of custody is theft.